markwomack/MotorAndEncoderManager/projects/microbit/README.md

 # micro:bit
 [CURRENTLY A WORK-IN-PROGRESS]

+## Introduction
 This project will demonstrate how to build a simple mobile differential robot using the commonly available [micro:bit board](https://microbit.org/).
 I wish I had one of these boards when I was a kid.
 They are just chock full of sensors and a powerful processor to run it all.

+This project is not a 'single board' solution.
+You will be assembling and connecting the various components.
+You will get your hands 'dirty.'
+It is meant to demonstrate what parts are fundamentally needed for almost any mobile differential robot.
+'Differential' is just a fancy word for two-wheeled robot.

 This project does not require any soldering, 3D printing, or custom PCB creation.
-The aim is to put the various components together with just simple wires and prototyping breadboards.
+The aim is to put the various components together with just simple jumpers and prototyping breadboards.
 If you have access to more sophisticated tools then by all means feel free to use them, but they are not required.
 A piece of cardboard and some hot glue will go a long way for this project.

+## Parts List

 In addition to the micro:bit board, more hardware will be required in order to build the robot.
 Below is a shopping list (with links) for the items this project will use.
 I've